 Personalized and individualized learning

+At SMOWL we can help you with this task through our proctoring plans because our software integrates easily with your learning management system (LMS), allowing you to identify the employees completing the training and certifying that that identity is correct.
 This way, you will be able to confirm and legitimize learned skills from your employees.
-Try our tool with one of our free trials, and you will discover another of the great benefits of e-learning: its security and effectiveness.
+Try our tool with a free demo and you will discover another of the great benefits of e-learning: its security and effectiveness.

 Download now!